aglab2/LiveSplitAutoSplitters/README.md

 [LEVEL_NUMBER]: Split will be fired on fadeout on enter to LEVEL_NUMBER.

-*: Split will be fired when music stops (might not work if music just changes)
+*: Split will be fired on key/troll star grab

 #Script Example
 I have made an example for Last Impact [20 star splits](https://splits.io/10je).